Mr Stephen Nash

 Prior to 2012 I worked for seven years as a communications and information manager for various charities providing support to people in prison, their families, and people seeking to resettle in the community after a custodial sentence.

-I am a module co-leader on the Statistics for Epidemiology and Publich Health (STEPH) module, which runs from October to December each year.
-My fellow co-leaders are Phil Edwards, Liz Allen and David Macleod.
+Previously (2015-2019) I was a module co-leader on the Statistics for Epidemiology and Population Health (STEPH) module, which runs from October to December each year.
+My fellow co-leaders were Liz Allen and David Macleod.

-I divide my time between two strands of work:
+My current role is for education only.
+Previously (2015-2020) I divided my research time between two strands of work:

 a) I provided statistical advice to the MRC Ugandan Virus Research Institute.
 In particular, I was the trial statistician for CHAPS, a novel study using an ex vivo HIV challenge of resected foreskin tissue to assess effecicy of PrEP.
 The trial is taking place in four sites across three countries (Uganda, South Africa, Zimbabwe).